PdxCodeGuild/IntroToProgramming/documentation/conference.md

-# Intro to Programming - Distance Learning
+# Intro to Programming - Conference Meetings

 **To qualify for Distance Learning, students must have the explicit approval from Sheri Dover.** If you're interested in Distance Learning, please email Sheri at [sheri@pdxcodeguild.com](sheri@pdxcodeguild.com).